shapesmusic/Shapes-Basics-Draft/notes.md

 **References**

-- 2023-Spring 7.2 notes
+- 2023-Spring 7_21_tonescapes_passive
-- 2023-Spring 6.3 notes (possibly helpful here, we got ahead and talked about tension names, the 3rd and 6th changing)
+- 2023-Spring 6.3_tonescape_moods (we got ahead and talked about tension names, the 3rd and 6th changing)

 **Notes**